Lower Dolpo Trek

 Fly to Nepalgunj, Fly to Kathmandu

-It’s time to wave goodbye to Shyanta and take 2 flights – first to Nepalgunj, and then finally to Kathmandu.
+It’s time to wave goodbye to Shyanta and take two flights – first to Nepalgunj, and then finally to Kathmandu.
 On arrival, you are free to spend the rest of your day enjoying the excitement of the Capital – either taking a rest or exploring the city’s nightlife for the final night of your trip.

 Day 16